koudeb/Project/playbook.md

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-## Who I would NOT recommend following and why
+## Who I would not recommend following and why

 ### 1. Katelyn Bourgoin